Sámi Parliament of Norway: Responsibilities

 The library of the Sámi Parliament in Norway.

-One of the responsibilities is ensuring that the section 1-5 of the Saami Act (1987:56) is upheld, i.e., that the Sámi languages and Norwegian continue to have the same status.
+One of the responsibilities is ensuring that the section 1–5 of the Saami Act (1987:56) is upheld, i.e., that the Sámi languages and Norwegian continue to have the same status.

 Finances

 Funding

 Funding is granted by the Norwegian state over various national budget lines.
 But the parliament can distribute the received funds according to its own priorities.
 In the Norwegian government the main responsibility for Sámi affairs, including the allocation of funds, is the Ministry of Local government.

 Salaries and other expenses

 The president's salary is 80% of that of the members of the Norwegian cabinet.
 The salary of the other 4 members of the Sámediggeráđđi (governing council) is 75% of the president's salary.
 The speaker's salary is 80% of the president's.

 Elections

-To be eligible to vote or be elected to the Norwegian Sámi Parliament a person needs to be included in the Sámi Parliament’s electoral roll.
-In order to be included the following criteria must be met as stipulated in Section 2–6 of the Sámi Act: "Everyone who declares that they consider themselves to be Sámi, and who either has Sámi as his or her home language, or has or has had a parent, grandparent or great-grandparent with Sámi as his or her home language, or who is a child of someone who is or has been registered in the Sámi Parliament’s electoral roll, has the right to be enrolled in the Electoral roll of the Sámi Parliament in the municipality of residence."
+To be eligible to vote or be elected to the Norwegian Sámi Parliament a person needs to be included in the Sámi Parliament's electoral roll.
+In order to be included the following criteria must be met as stipulated in Section 2–6 of the Sámi Act: "Everyone who declares that they consider themselves to be Sámi, and who either has Sámi as their home language, or has or has had a parent, grandparent or great-grandparent with Sámi as their home language, or who is a child of someone who is or has been registered in the Sámi Parliament's electoral roll, has the right to be enrolled in the Electoral roll of the Sámi Parliament in the municipality of residence."
 Results of the last election: